Average Rent Prices in Montpelier

 How does Montpelier compare to other northeast cities?

-Among northeastern cities in our database, Montpelier ranks on the higher end for rent prices.
+Among northeastern cities in our database, Montpelier ranks as one of the more affordable options for rent prices.
 Nearby alternatives include Burlington and Concord.
 Use our comparison tool to see exact category-by-category differences.

 What's the most common mistake people make with rent prices in Montpelier?

 Only comparing advertised rents without factoring in utilities, parking, and pet fees.
 These add $100-400/month in many markets.
-This applies in any market, but it's especially costly in Montpelier where prices are already elevated.
+This applies in any market, but it's especially costly in Montpelier where even small mistakes can erode the savings you'd otherwise enjoy.